 And these are also great for men so I've added a couple of sizes for all the guys out there too.

-Do keep in mind that they will stretch.
-Stockinette stitch isn't overly stretchy of course but it's a knit so you'll need to find the size that works best for you.
+Keep in mind that they will stretch.
+Stockinette stitch isn't overly stretchy of course but it's still knitted fabric so you'll need to find the size that works best for you.

 Pick out some scrumptious yarns and just get your knit on.
 This is simple knitting at its best.

 Also if you'd like them to go all the way up your arm just knit them longer.
 It's a great simple knitting pattern to practice with.

 And I'll mention this again, for all you guys out there this is a nice easy knitting pattern for you to work on too.
 I know how difficult it is finding mens knitting patterns.
 Pick out some great yarn and start knitting a pair.

 Skills Required: Cast on, bind off, knit, purl